top of page

 6. Underneath the dolls there may be gorgeous miniature items of furniture, which are lacquered and decorated with gold leaf, or there may be exquisite items like a tiny calligraphy set to ensure a good education for the little girl.

-2. Eat traditional sweets for Hina Matsuri
+2. Traditional Sweets for Hina Matsuri

 Hina Matsuri is a day for unpacking the hina dolls and placing them on the stage, and then offering them peach blossoms.
-It's a gentle day for getting together with family or friends and enjoying sweets and special drinks.

-The left bowl features hina arare (sweet rice cakes) and the right bowl features konpeito (sugar candy) Hina arare are sweet rice cakes that are eaten to celebrate Hina Matsuri!
+Hina arare are sweet rice cakes that are eaten to celebrate Hina Matsuri.
 A traditional sweet rice cake called hishimochi is also served.
 It's a flat triangle shape composed of coloured layers in white, pink, and green.
-Shirozake is served which is a special white drink with a tiny bit of alcohol in it.
-Sakura mochi is a popular sweet too.
-It's made of sweet pink mochi filled with sweet red bean paste and wrapped in a salty pickled cherry leaf.

-Zusetsu's Hinamatsuri Experience
+Zusetsu's Hina Matsuri Experience

-Growing up in Japan, Yukki loved seeing the hina dolls go up each year in her bedroom :) Just like how some families have their unique traditions for Christmas (such as putting out milk and cookies for Santa), in her family, Yukki was told to put some sweets in the decorative bowls so that the hina dolls can eat them at night!
+Growing up in Japan, Yukki loved seeing the hina dolls go up each year in her bedroom.
+Just like how some families have their unique traditions for Christmas (such as putting out milk and cookies for Santa), in her family, Yukki was told to put some sweets in the decorative bowls so that the hina dolls can eat them at night!
 (She realized only very recently that this was not common practice!)

 A photo of Yukki's cousin's hina dolls!

-Cathy has been enjoying making cute hina dolls from the different sizes of beautiful origami that we stock, following the YouTube video from Kamikey Origami!
+Cathy has been enjoying making cute hina dolls from the different sizes of beautiful origami papers that we stock, following the YouTube video from Kamikey Origami!
 Wouldn't it be fun to make your own hinadan with all of the characters!

-Do share your photos with us if you make your own hina dolls origami - we would love to see them! :)
+Our origami papers have the perfect beautiful pattern for the hina dolls' kimonos!
+Do share your photos with us if you make your own hina dolls origami - we would love to see them!

 Zusetsu's Online Hina Matsuri Event